nmshd/documentation/_docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md

 Please configure the [SyncModule]({% link _docs_operate/modules.md %}#sync) and use eventing instead.
 {: .notice--warning}

 This use case retrieves all relevant data changes between the current Identity (and Device) and the Backbone since the last synchronization.
-The relevant data are so far new RelationshipChanges and Messages.
+The relevant data so far are new Messages and new/changed Relationships.

 ## On Success